Regular Languages in the Sliding Window Model

 \Cref{thm:big-thm} describes which regular patterns can be queried over sliding windows in sublinear space: Regular left ideals over a sliding window express statements of the form ``recently in the stream some regular event happened''.
 Dually, complements of left ideals over a sliding window express statements of the form ``at all recent times in the stream some regular event happened''.

 Most papers on streaming algorithms make use of randomness.
+For many problems, randomized streaming algorithms are more space efficient than deterministic streaming algorithms; see e.g.~\cite{AlonMS99} and the remarks at the beginning of \Cref{chap:random}.
 So, it is natural to consider randomized sliding window algorithms for regular languages.
-Our randomized sliding window algorithms have a two-sided error of $1/3$ (any error probability below $1/2$ would yield the same results).
-With $\F^\r_L(n)$ we denote the optimal space complexity of a randomized sliding window algorithm for $L$ in the fixed size model.
-Our second main result says that the regular languages can be classified by four randomized space complexity classes: constant, doubly logarithmic, logarithmic, and linear space.
+Our randomized sliding window algorithms have a two-sided or one-sided error of $1/3$ (any constant error probability below $1/2$ would yield the same results).
+For a one-sided error we obtain exactly the same space trichotomy for regular languages as for deterministic algorithms (\Cref{thm:trichotomy-one-sided}).
+This changes if we allow a two-sided error.
+With $\F^\r_L(n)$ we denote the optimal space complexity of a randomized sliding window algorithm for $L$ in the fixed size model and with two-sided error.
+Our second main result says that the functions $\F^\r_L(n)$ for $L$ regular fall into four randomized space complexity classes: constant, doubly logarithmic, logarithmic, and linear space.
 A language $L$ is {\em suffix-free} if $xy \in L$ and $x \neq \eps$ implies $y \notin L$.
 We denote by $\SF$ the class of all regular suffix-free languages.